Mrs. Barb Labotka

 A Chicago native, Nikki spends her free time with her family riding their bikes, going to Montrose Beach, attending Cubs games whenever they get a chance, and all that Lakeview has to offer.

 “We must help the child to act for himself, will for himself, think for himself; this is the art of those who aspire to serve the spirit.” —Maria Montessori (Education for a New World)

 Ms. Joan attended Lakeland College in Wisconsin and earned her AMS Montessori Certification from Seton Montessori Institute in 1987.
 Ms. Joan has held a plethora of academic positions.
 She was the directress at the Montessori School of Western Springs at the Grace Lutheran Church of Westchester Preschool, served as a social and play therapist at Giant Steps Autistic Center, and worked for several years in District 103 as support staff for special education students.

 When she’s not in the classroom, Ms. Joan enjoys spending time with her six grandchildren.
 She also loves traveling the world, reading, crocheting, knitting and quilting.
 Ms. Joan is also an active member of the PEO, which is a philanthropic organization in which women celebrate advancement of women through education.

-Ms. Joan joined the Academy in 2004 and is Primary Directress for Room 102.
+Ms. Joan joined the Academy in 2004 and is Primary Directress for Primary 2.
 Ms. Joan is dedicated to the children and the Montessori theory, and she looks forward to helping the children grow each and every day.